 - Check the Library Catalog to determine if we own the material you need.
 If the item is checked out, place a hold on the item.
 Books with a status of “missing” or “on search” may be ordered through ILL.

 - If the library has electronic access to a journal article you seek, you will be notified by our ILL staff.
 Always check our Journal Finder first to determine if we own the title you need.

 - Law students, staff, and faculty contact the Law Library’s ILL unit.

 ILL is free for current Washington & Lee faculty, staff, and students.
 Fines may be charged for overdue materials.
-The service may be available to non-W&L patrons for a $10 per item fee.
+The service may be available to non-W&L patrons.
 Restrictions apply, contact Elizabeth Teaff 540.458.8645 for more information.

 Delivery & Turnaround Time

 It may take 2-7 business days for articles, and 5-10 business days for books to arrive.
 Our average turn-around time is 5 business days.
 Please keep this time-frame in mind when ordering your material.
 You will be notified via email that your ILL books are available at Leyburn Library’s Information Desk.
 Most articles are delivered electronically.

 Books, videos, CDs, and microforms have a due date written on them.
 Please honor the due date.
 Fines may be charged for late returns.
 Do not remove the book strap on your item(s).
 Return ILL items to the Information Desk at Leyburn Library.
 Photocopied articles may be kept.

 The email notification you receive when your article has arrived will explain how to view it.
 Adobe Reader is required.
 If needed;